Aunt, grandmother came on fatal shooting scene by chance

 Arrests were made, Morgan said, but an exact number wasn’t immediately available.

-A city police spokesman did not return a call made Sunday to ask about the number of arrests and whether those arrested were from Lafayette or elsewhere.
+A city police spokesman did not return a call Sunday inquiring about the arrests.

 The activists attempted to attend the news conference but were “escorted out” because Lafayette Mayor-President Josh Guillory said it was private, Lafayette NAACP President Marja Broussard said.